How to sum cells by criteria

 In the Insert Function dialog box:

-- select Math & Trig in the Or select a category listbox
+- select Math & Trig in the Or select a category drop-down list,

 - The Criteria is a conditional statement that is similar to the conditional statement in the IF statement.

-- The Sum_range field tells Excel which cells to add when the criteria is met for each cell in the range.
-In this example the cell range is D2:D21
+- The Sum_range field tells Excel which cells to add when the criteria are met for each cell in the range.
+In this example, the cell range is D2:D21.

 4. Press OK.

-- You can enter this formula using keyboard, for this example:
+- You can enter this formula using the keyboard, for this example:

 = SUMIF (B2:B21, "*Revay", D2:D21)